sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-01/README.md

 When the game starts, you and the computer each secretly place the ships and calculate the hash commitment.
 The contract is initialized with the hashed commitments and public keys of both players.

 The contract contains a public function named `move()`.
-In the `move()` function, we use the zkSNARK verifier to check the firing submitted by the other player.
+In the `move()` function, we use the zkSNARKs verifier to check the firing submitted by the other player.

 ```